 Social Security benefits can be confusing, even for the most seasoned financial professional.
 But those advisors who have earned the Certified in Social Security Claiming Strategies certification are well-versed in the ins and outs of their Social Security.
 They can help their clients understand tax considerations, spousal benefits and other key strategies that will maximize their benefits.
-Here’s what you should know about the certification and the steps financial professionals take to obtain it.

 Certified in Social Security Claiming Strategies: The Basics